a9s BOSH for PCF Use Case

-Separated Resources: Service instance tasks are executed by the a9s BOSH for PCF while the PCF Ops Manager Director handles tasks regarding the service.
+Separated Resources: Service instance tasks are executed by the a9s BOSH for PCF while the BOSH Director handles tasks regarding the service.

 Safe Upgrades: Ops Manager upgrades do not affect a9s BOSH for PCF, so it can be done safely.